-RICHARD R. GUZMAN is a professor at North Central College in Naperville, IL, where he teaches courses in writing and literature, sacred texts, music, film, urban & suburban studies, race & ethnicity, and leadership for social change.
+RICHARD R. GUZMAN is professor emeritus* at North Central College in Naperville, IL, where for decades he taught, and still occasionally teaches, courses in writing and literature, sacred texts, music, film, urban & suburban studies, race & ethnicity, and leadership for social change.
 He has published essays, poetry, and music, and performs poetry and music.
 His first book, Voices and Freedoms: A History of Jazz, was made into a nationally syndicated radio series, and one of his more recent books, Black Writing from Chicago, has been called “a work of great importance…and a sheer delight.”
 He led in establishing the college’s Cultural Events Program, its Honors Program, and masters programs in Liberal Studies, Leadership Studies, and Social Entrepreneurship.
 He has twice won awards for outstanding teaching and leadership, and helped establish the CODE diversity initiative, the Film Studies Minor, and such events as the Fall Festival of Independent Film, and the Gospel Extravaganza—which celebrated its 25th anniversary in January 2013.